aabarnawi/metrics_dashboard/README.md

 5- Health endpoint response is a very good indicator to weather a service is healthy or not, and should be used as an indicater for the service.<br/>

 ## Create a Dashboard to measure our SLIs
 ~~*TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
-Create a dashboard that show these values over a 24 hour period and take a screenshot.~~
+Create a dashboard that show these values over a 24 hour period and take a screenshot.~~<br/>

 ![Image of 200,400,500 graphs](answer-img/2x_4x_5x_24h.png)

 ## Tracing our Flask App
 ~~*TODO:*  We will create a Jaeger span to measure the processes on the backend.
 Once you fill in the span, provide a screenshot of it here.
-Also provide a (screenshot) sample Python file containing a trace and span code used to perform Jaeger traces on the backend service.~~
+Also provide a (screenshot) sample Python file containing a trace and span code used to perform Jaeger traces on the backend service.~~<br/>

 ### Sucessfull Trace